traefik/traefiklabs-hub-button-app/README.md

 Please notice the custom element exposes a property called **theme** to control its appearance; possible values can be `dark` or `light`, with light as the default value.

+### Embed into another project (local fallback)

-The script (and its sourcemap) can be also embedded in another project codebase; this can be useful as a local fallback in case the remote source became unavailable.
+The script (and its sourcemap) can be embedded in another project codebase, this can be useful as a local fallback in case the remote source became unavailable.

+To make the static assets on your computer please run `make static-assets`.

+Please notice that in macOS `''` must be added after `-i` in each sed command, e.g.
+`sed -i 's@something@something@' dest.file` become `sed -i '' 's@something@something@' dest.file`.

-While doing this please remember to update, in both the script and its sourcemap, the following lines:
+When you have the static assets available please remember to update, in both the script and its sourcemap, the following
+lines:

 | File | Line | Key |
 | - | - | - |
 | main-v1.js | 3 | `sourceMappingURL` |
 | main-v1.js.map | 1 | `file` |

-### Deployments URLs
+### Deployment URLs

 - https://traefik.github.io/traefiklabs-hub-button-app/main-v1.js
 - https://traefik.github.io/traefiklabs-hub-button-app/main-v1.js.map